Q & A

 If my understanding of the tax position above is correct, would HMRC consider it necessary to have this specified in a letter terminating the employment contract?
 If so, would a statement similar to the above be sufficient?

-PS it is often pretty difficult to get your employer to agree to paying notice tax free, even if they are allowed to!
+PS it is often quite difficult to get your employer to agree to paying notice tax free, even if they are allowed to!

 Hi, I’m being made redundant with over 500 staff from one office.
 The business is relocating 200 miles away.

-I have been on PHI for over four years and can only qualify while employed, being made redundant will obviously cancel this benefit – should I be offered a settlement in my settlement agreement?
+I have been on PHI for over four years and can only qualify while employed, being made redundant will obviously cancel this benefit – should I be offered compensation for this in a settlement agreement?

-Would I be liable for tax and NI on the ex-gratia payment and the pay in lieu of notice from my employer?
+Would I be liable for tax and National Insurance contributions on the ex-gratia payment and the pay in lieu of notice from my employer?